[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 Students will not knowingly be used in areas or projects that could pose an asbestos exposure.

-(2) For each renovation or demolition project conducted at TTU in which there is a potential for the contractor's employees to accidentally or intentionally damage asbestos-containing materials or presumed asbestos-containing materials, the contractor shall obtain the services of an asbestos-competent person.
+(2) For each renovation or demolition project conducted at TTU in which there is a potential for the contractor's employees to accidentally or intentionally damage ACM or presumed ACM, the contractor shall obtain the services of an asbestos-competent person.
 The training requirements for the asbestos-competent person shall consist of either a 32-hour asbestos contractor/supervisor course or a 40-hour asbestos contractor/supervisor course.
 The asbestos-competent person shall have received this training or evidence of an 8-hour asbestos contractor/supervisor refresher course within the previous two years.
 Providers licensed in the state of Texas or accredited and approved by the EPA shall teach the training courses.

 (4) The contractor shall provide evidence of training for the personnel covered by these requirements prior to the project start date.